 Center for US Health System Reform

-Our source on the economics of health and the implications of the Affordable Care Act, the Center undertakes original research and develops tools to help navigate in a post-reform era.
+Our source on the economics of health, implications of the Affordable Care Act and other health policies related to reform, the Center undertakes original research and develops tools to help navigate in a post-reform era.

 Who we are

-The Center for US Health System Reform is McKinsey’s in-house source on the Affordable Care Act (ACA).
+The Center for US Health System Reform is McKinsey’s in-house source on the Affordable Care Act (ACA) and other health policies related to reform.
 The Center was launched in 2010 to advance knowledge and insights critical to reform-related strategy, organization, and operations.
-Our goal is to help our public, private, and social sector clients address the implications of the ACA-related marketplace activity unfolding, while also providing the broader public with access to our latest research and findings.
+Since then, we have evolved the Center to share our expertise beyond the ACA and to track other transformative health policy changes coming down the pipeline.
+By continuing to deepen our expertise in new policies, we will be able to help our clients continue to thrive in an inherently regulated market.
+Our goal is to help our public, private, and social sector clients address the implications of reform-related marketplace activity, while also providing the broader public with access to our latest research and findings.

 What we do

 At the Center, McKinsey brings together the depth of its real-world management expertise, proprietary knowledge, and rigorous primary research and economic analysis to understand the implications of reform-related marketplace activity unfolding.
 Insights power high-impact client activities, and inform reports that are shared with the public.